THE FACE OF MODERN WARFARE | Darrin Henry

 The galley is staffed by just four cooks.
 Basic maths tells me these guys really have their work cut out: 185 mouths to feed, three times a day plus there’s always a choice at meal times.
 That’s a lot of spuds to peel.
 The galley is sandwiched (I know) between two small mess rooms, senior ratings on one side, juniors on the other.
 A lift delivers food to the officer’s mess above.

 The seating looks basic in the canteens, more like what I’d expect to find in a community centre on St Helena.
 An unofficial seating etiquette has developed with chief petty officers generally seated at one table, petty officers at the other.
 The junior mess doubles as a briefing room.

-Chef Todd, “otherwise known as Sweeny,” chats while he works, telling me he’s seen a lot of changes over 24 years in the navy.
-Having been ashore after his shift and found all the shops closed I get the feeling St Helena might not be his favourite place!
+Chef Todd, “otherwise known as Sweeny,” chats while he works, telling me he’s seen a lot of changes over 24 years of life on a navy ship.
+Having already been ashore after his shift yesterday and found all the shops closed I get the feeling St Helena might not be his favourite place!